How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 5. Create Your Arizona LLC Operating Agreement

-The main purpose of having an OA is for you to establish clear internal roles and rules on how your LLC operates and makes decisions.
-This protects your LLC’s Limited Liability status by confirming it as a separate legal entity.
+It establishes clear internal roles and rules on how your LLC operates and makes decisions.
+This can protect your LLC’s limited liability status by confirming it as a separate legal entity.

-As an internal document, you do NOT need to file it with the ACC or the Internal Revenue Service (IRS).
-Keep it with your official business records and ensure that every member has their own signed copy.
+You do NOT need to file it with the ACC or the Internal Revenue Service (IRS).
+Just store it with your official business records and ensure that every member has their own signed copy.

 1. Open a dedicated business bank account.